 Trying to sleep at night can become problematic when you have a tiny nap during the day, even for just an hour or two.
 Sleeping is resetting the body to work longer.
 And when a person takes naps, they've already reset their body.

-Having a balanced diet plan and a healthy sleep schedule is closely interconnected because the various nourishments consumed can either stimulate the brain into being alert or drowsy.
+Having a balanced diet plan and a healthy sleep schedule is closely interconnected because the various nutrients consumed can either stimulate the brain into being alert or drowsy.

-Japanese research studies show that eating carbs four hours before going to bed, like rice, noodles, and bread, promotes better sleep.
+Japanese research studies show that eating carbs four hours before sleeping, like rice, noodles, and bread, promotes better sleep.
 Since the carbs are easily digested, they'll not trouble the tummy with indigestion; in return, they do not disturb sleep.

 Note: The above sleeping tips may take a little more than 10 seconds to take into effect, but it is possible to fall asleep fast with practice and resilience.